Cantum2/4010_Project1/README.md

 ### Part 2 goals
 - we can create a simple web page
-- we can also make the pe file that is good come seem malicous.
+- we can also make the pe file that is good seem malicous.
 - add a button to make the file seem good